 Agency Public Relations

-After working in corporate public relations for several years, I turned to the agency side when I joined Lesnik Public Relations (KemperLesnik).
+After working in corporate public relations for several years, I turned to the agency side when I joined Lesnik Public Relations (KemperLesnik), one of Chicago's leading independently owned agencies.
 As an account executive, I worked on a variety of accounts in various industries.
 I was also responsible for developing Lesnik's largest (in fees) piece of PR business, for which I earned the title of senior vice president/account director.